sorebear/banner-ad-framework/READEME.md

 {% block bannerClass %}{% endblock %}
 ```

 The banner file name will set the title and set the class of outermost banner div.
-IF you would like to add any additional classes to your banner, you can add them within the 'bannerClass' block.
+If you would like to add any additional classes to your banner, you can add them within the 'bannerClass' block.

 ### Importing Macros
 ```nunjucks